damingli09/WorkingMemory_FF/README.md

 The "Circuit models" folder contains simulation code for each one of the three circuit models used in the paper.

+The "Empirical Analysis" folder contains spike train empirical analysis code.

 The "Supplementary figures" folder contains single neuron plots (such as the ones in Figure 6 of the paper) for all the analyzed neurons in the three WM tasks.

+This repo is under construction.